 Jenny Crober: Artistic Director, Conductor

-Jenny has also performed with/composed for modern dancers, was a founding member of and composed for the vocal jazz sextet “Union Station” (heard on CBC Radio), and has performed as a back-up vocalist and pianist on several CDs.
-She was the collaborative pianist on singer Patricia O’Callaghan’s critically-acclaimed classical/cabaret debut CD, “Youkali”, recipient of a ‘Critic’s Choice’ review in Billboard Magazine, and in videos for Bravo TV.
+Jenny has also performed with and composed for modern dancers, was a founding member of and composed for the vocal jazz sextet “Union Station” (heard on CBC Radio), and has performed as a back-up vocalist and pianist on several CDs.
+She was the collaborative pianist on singer Patricia O’Callaghan’s critically-acclaimed classical/cabaret debut CD “Youkali” (a recipient of Billboard Magazine’s ‘Critic’s Choice’ review) and in videos for Bravo TV.

 Jenny has been invited to conduct several choral workshops, including Toronto Mendelssohn Choir ‘Singsation’ events and choral/orchestral CAMMAC Readings.

 For several summers, Jenny has conducted choirs, coached and accompanied at Lake Field Music Camp, near Peterborough, Ontario.
-She has been invited to participate in various capacities (guest conductor, collaborative pianist, coach, and chamber clinician) with numerous ensembles, including the Elmer Iseler Singers, The Nathaniel Dett Chorale, the Orpheus Choir of Toronto, Young Voices Toronto, the Bach Children’s Chorus and CAMMAC.
-Last season, she greatly enjoyed her role as guest director of the Achill Choral Society in Orangeville, Ontario.
+She has been invited to participate in various capacities (guest conductor, collaborative pianist, coach, and chamber clinician) with numerous ensembles, including the Elmer Iseler Singers, The Nathaniel Dett Chorale, Toronto Operetta Theatre, the Orpheus Choir of Toronto, Young Voices Toronto, the Bach Children’s Chorus and CAMMAC.
+She greatly enjoyed her recent role as guest director of Orangeville, Ontario’s Achill Choral Society.

 She was honoured to co-conduct with Pierre Perron a mass choir of singers (including 40 VOCA Chorus members) from several Canadian provinces in a performance of Scott Macmillan’s “Celtic Mass for the Sea” at Carnegie Hall in May 2015.

 In April 2020, Jenny and Jamie Drake co-produced VOCA’s first virtual choir video, Morten Lauridsen’s Sure On This Shining Night, which resulted in a glowing review in a Mirvish Productions newsletter, and currently has over 7,000 views.
-In April 2022, she and VOCA were thrilled to present their long-awaited “Star Songs” concert at Eastminster United, featuring guests Shawn Grenke, organ, Colleen Allen, soprano sax and Jamie Drake, percussion, which included a World Premiere of the stunning “Anang (A Star)” by celebrated Cree composer, Andrew Balfour.
-“Anang (A Star)” has now been published by Cypress Music Publications; VOCA’s premiere recording is the composition’s official sound file on the website.
-She was thrilled to conduct VOCA in front of almost 1,000 people at Roy Thomson Hall (part of its 2020 Noon hour Choir & Organ Concert Series) in April 2023, then honoured to make her Koerner Hall debut in September 2023 as collaborative pianist with Andrew Balfour and a professional vocal ensemble at its Commemorate Truth and Reconciliation event.
+In April 2022, VOCA’s long-awaited “Star Songs” concert, with guests Shawn Grenke, organ, Colleen Allen, soprano sax and Jamie Drake, percussion, featured a World Premiere of the stunning “Anang (A Star)” by celebrated Cree composer, Andrew Balfour.
+This work has since been published by Cypress Music Publications, which features VOCA’s premiere recording as the composition’s official sound file on its website.
+Jenny was thrilled to conduct VOCA for an audience of almost a thousand people at Roy Thomson Hall as part of its Noon-hour Choir & Organ Concert Series in April 2023, then honoured to make her Koerner Hall debut in September 2023 as collaborative pianist with Andrew Balfour and a professional vocal ensemble at its Commemorate Truth and Reconciliation event.

-In March 2025, Jenny was deeply honoured and humbled to be awarded the King Philip III Coronation Medal in recognition of her many years of devotion to and sharing music (as pianist, coach and teacher) in her Riverdale community, and in celebration of her 20 years as artistic director of VOCA.
+In March 2025, Jenny was deeply honoured and humbled to be awarded the King Charles III Coronation Medal in recognition of her many years of dedication to music-making (as pianist, coach and teacher) in her Riverdale community, and in celebration of her 20 years as artistic director of VOCA.

 Dakota Scott-Digout: Collaborative Pianist

-Originally from Nova Scotia, Toronto-based pianist DAKOTA SCOTT-DIGOUT has been heard in recital across North America as both a collaborator and soloist, gaining praise particularly for his performances of chamber music and art song.
-Dakota serves on the artistic team of the Toronto Children’s Chorus, the VOCA Chorus of Toronto, and has enjoyed collaborations with the Elmer Iseler Singers and That Choir.
+Originally from Nova Scotia, Toronto-based pianist DAKOTA SCOTT-DIGOUT has been heard in recitals across North America as both a collaborator and soloist, gaining praise particularly for his performances of chamber music and art song.
+Dakota serves on the artistic team of the Toronto Children’s Chorus and the VOCA Chorus of Toronto, and has enjoyed collaborations with the Elmer Iseler Singers, Nathaniel Dett Chorale and That Choir.
 Recent projects have included an ongoing collaboration with Echo Chamber Toronto in their production A World Transformed, which intertwines art song and chamber music with dance.
 Additionally, Dakota was a featured artist alongside soprano Tracy Cantin and tenor Marcel d’Entremont during Debut Atlantic’s 2022/2023 concert season.
 Dakota is highly sought after in Toronto as a collaborative pianist, clinician, and serves as a pianist for voice performance classes at the University of Toronto.

 Dakota holds degrees in piano performance from Université de Montréal and Mount Allison University.
 Currently, he is pursuing a Doctor of Musical Arts at the University of Toronto where he was named the 2020 winner of the Gwendolyn Koldofsky Prize in Accompanying, awarded to the top collaborative pianist at the Faculty of Music.
 He has further refined his skills at the Orford Music Academy, Barachois Summer Music Festival, Musique sur Mer with pianist Susan Manoff, and was an Art of Song Fellow as part of the Toronto Summer Music Festival in the summer of 2021.
 His principal teachers have included Stephen Runge, Jimmy Brière, and Steven Philcox.
 Particularly passionate about French vocal repertoire, Dakota’s research interests are centred around early twentieth century performance practice and the mélodies of Gabriel Fauré.